-The New Product Approval Process: the process of developing a function (product, service, activity, process or system) which involves a sound (ex-ante) risk assessment.
-It is purposed at ensuring that all risks related to any new or changed functions are assessed by relevant experts and addressed accordingly and is overseen by a dedicated steering committee.
+The process of developing or changing a function (product, service, activity, process or system) involves a sound (ex-ante) risk assessment, the so-called New Product Approval Process.
+Its purpose is to ensure that all risks related to any new or changed functions are assessed by relevant experts and addressed accordingly and is overseen by a dedicated steering committee.